-Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to numbers of the use to all members of the use to number the use to number the use to number the use to anterest the use to number the use to number the use to all members of the use to number the use to AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B.
-Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a Not required for a boundary realignment. community.
-Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ Access to each lot will remain unchanged. (c) minimise pedestrian to vehicle conflict.
-AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a State-controlled road; or (b) from the lowest order road in all other instances. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to all members of the community.
+AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B .
+Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a Not applicable at the reconfiguring a lot stage.
+Each proposed lot has sufficient area to meet future on- site parking requirements.
+Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development will be conditioned to comply. (c) minimise pedestrian to vehicle conflict.
+AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a State- controlled road; or (b) from the lowest order road in all other instances. n/a Not applicable.

-Perfor rmance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a Not required for a boundary realignment. parkin approp treatm (a) t (b) t (b) t (c) t - AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a Not required for a boundary realignment. ssessable development : Parkir ng area location and de sign and de (a) e arking areas are located esigned to: ensure safety and efficiency in operation; and be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off- street car parking. n/a Not required for a boundary realignment. character of the surrounding locality.
-AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. n/a Not required for a boundary realignment.
-AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. n/a Not required for a boundary realignment.
+Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a Not applicable.
+PO3 Access, manoeuvring and car parking areas include appropriate pavement treatments having regard to: (a) the intensity of anticipated vehicle movements; (b) the nature of the use that they service; and (c) the character of the surrounding locality.
+AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. ~ The development will be conditioned to comply.
+A concrete driveway will be conditioned along the low lying access easement.
+For assessable development Parking area location and de sign 1 PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. n/a Not applicable. character of the surrounding locality.
+AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. n/a Not applicable.
+AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. n/a Not applicable.